top of page

 11. statins after dinner and at night before sleep.

-In addition, the cardiologist advises a low-salt in diet to prevent heart failure.
-A number of dietary options have been devised to lower or normalize the serum lipoprotein level.
+In addition, the cardiologist advises a low-salt diet to prevent heart failure.
+Several dietary options have been devised to lower or normalize the serum lipoprotein level.
 Though a few plans are practised diligently by some motivated groups, none have been universally accepted.

 1. The beige adipocytes, which appear to be an intermediary between the white and brown adipocytes, and the